-- Secretary of the Environment Department - Secretary of the Department of Health - Director of the Department of Game and Fish - State Engineer - Chair of the Oil Conservation Commission - Director of the State Park and Recreation Division of the Energy, Minerals and Natural Resources Department (EMNRD) - Director of the New Mexico Department of Agriculture - Chair of the Soil and Water Conservation Commission or a Soil and Water Conservation District Supervisor designated by him/her - Director of the Bureau of Geology and Mineral Resources at the New Mexico Institute of Mining and Technology - Representative of County or Municipal Government - Four representatives of the public to be appointed by the governor for terms of four years (indicates that a Commissioner can appoint a staff member designee.)
+- Secretary of the Environment Department\ - Secretary of the Department of Health\ - Director of the Department of Game and Fish\ - State Engineer\ - Chair of the Oil Conservation Commission\ - Director of the State Park and Recreation Division of the Energy, Minerals and Natural Resources Department (EMNRD)\ - Director of the New Mexico Department of Agriculture\ - Chair of the Soil and Water Conservation Commission or a Soil and Water Conservation District Supervisor designated by him/her - Director of the Bureau of Geology and Mineral Resources at the New Mexico Institute of Mining and Technology\ - Representative of County or Municipal Government - Four representatives of the public to be appointed by the governor for terms of four years

 The WQCC is the entity with authority to approve the WQMP/CPP, adopt WQS to protect waters of the State, as well as various regulations aimed at achieving compliance with those standards.
 In addition to its formal rulemaking role, the WQCC serves as a forum to facilitate and advance a statewide policy dialogue on a variety of important water quality topics.
-In accordance with NMSA 1978, Section 74-6-4(F), the WQCC shall also hear and decide disputes between constituent agencies as to jurisdiction concerning any matters within the purpose of the Water Quality Act.
+In accordance with NMSA 1978, Section 74-6-4(F), the WQCC shall also hear and decide disputes between constituent agencies as to jurisdiction concerning any matters within the purpose of the WQA.
 Additional duties and powers of the WQCC are defined in the WQA at NMSA 1978, Section 74-6-4.